Ksi (Cyrillic)

-Ksi (Ѯ, ѯ) is a letter of the early Cyrillic alphabet, derived from the Greek letter Xi (Ξ, ξ).
+Ksi (Ѯ, ѯ italics: Ѯ ѯ) is a letter of the Cyrillic script.
+It is a letter of the early Cyrillic alphabet, derived from the Greek letter Xi (Ξ, ξ).
 It was mainly used in Greek loanwords, especially words relating to the Church.

+Unlike other eliminated letters such as Omega and Yus, Ksi was a later borrowing from Greek and does not appear in any form in the Glagolitic script, which was used until the Middle Ages.

 Ksi was eliminated from the Russian alphabet along with psi, omega, and yus in the Civil Script of 1708 (Peter the Great's Grazhdanka), and has also been dropped from other secular languages.
-It was briefly restored in 1710 and ultimately removed in 1735.
+It was briefly restored in 1710 and ultimately deleted in 1735.
 While it was no longer used in typographic fonts, it continued to be used by the church, and since clergy actively participated in civil censuses, Ksi can be found in multiple handwritten civil texts all the way until the early 1800s.

+In Russian and other Slavic languages, Ѯ is transcribed КС (//) and ГЗ (//).

-In the Civil Script during Peter the Great's time, ksi was also written similarly to an izhitsa with a tail.
+In the Civil Script during Peter the Great's time, Ksi was also written similarly to an izhitsa with a tail.

-It represented "60" if used as a number.
+Ksi constituted the number "60" in the Cyrillic numeral system.